There are at most finitely many singular moduli that are S-units: Modular functions and their special values

-For such a function~$f$, a complex number~$\alpha$ is a \emph{value of~$f$} if there is~$\tau$ in~$\H$ such that ${f(\tau) = \alpha}$, and it is an \emph{omitted value of~$f$} if it is not a value of~$f$.
+Let~$f$ be a nonconstant modular function.
+A complex number~$\alpha$ is a \emph{value of~$f$} if there is~$\tau$ in~$\H$ such that ${f(\tau) = \alpha}$, and it is an \emph{omitted value of~$f$} if it is not a value of~$f$.

-For a modular function~$f$, the following proposition gives a characterization of the omitted values of~$f$.
-Moreover, in Proposition~\ref{p:omitted-are-approximated} below we show that every omitted value of~$f$ is well approximated in~$\C$ by the singular moduli of~$f$.
+For a modular function~$f$, the following proposition gives a characterization of the cuspidal and omitted values of~$f$.
+It shows in particular that every omitted value is cuspidal, see also Remark~\ref{r:cuspidal-vs-omitted}.
+Moreover, in Proposition~\ref{p:cuspidal-are-approximated} below we show that in the case where~$f$ is defined over~$\Qalg$, every cuspidal value of~$f$ is well approximated in~$\C$ by the singular moduli of~$f$ and that for every prime number~$p$, every omitted value of~$f$ is badly approximable in~$\Cp$ by the singular moduli of~$f$.

 \begin{proposition} Let~$f$ be a nonconstant modular function and let~$\Phi(X, Y)$ be a modular polynomial of~$f$.
-Then, a complex number~$\alpha$ is an omitted value of~$f$ if and only if the polynomial~$\Phi(X, \alpha)$ is constant.
-Moreover, $f$ can have at most a finite number of omitted values.
-If~$f$ is defined over a subfield~$K$ of~$\C$, then every omitted value of~$f$ is in the algebraic closure of~$K$ inside~$\C$. \end{proposition}
+Then, for every complex number~$\alpha$ the polynomial~$\Phi(X, \alpha)$ is nonzero and the following properties hold. \begin{enumerate} \item The number~$\alpha$ is an omitted value of~$f$ if and only if the polynomial~$\Phi(X, \alpha)$ is constant. \item The number~$\alpha$ is a cuspidal value of~$f$ if and only if the degree of the polynomial~$\Phi(X, \alpha)$ is strictly smaller than the degree of~$\Phi(X, Y)$ in~$X$. \end{enumerate} In particular, every omitted value is cuspidal.
+Furthermore, if~$f$ is defined over a subfield~$K$ of~$\C$, then every cuspidal value of~$f$ is in the algebraic closure of~$K$ inside~$\C$. \end{proposition}

 The following corollary is an immediate consequence of this proposition.
-Note that a nonconstant modular function~$f$ is a modular unit if and only if~$0$ is an omitted value of~$f$ and of~$\frac{1}{f}$.
+Note that a modular function~$f$ is holomorphic if and only if~$0$ is an omitted value of~$\frac{1}{f}$, and~$f$ is a modular unit if and only if~$0$ is an omitted value of~$f$ and of~$\frac{1}{f}$.

-\begin{coro} Let~$f$ and~$\Phi$ be as in Proposition~\ref{p:omitted-values}.
-If we consider~$\Phi(X, Y)$ as a polynomial in~$Y$ with coefficients in~$\C[X]$, then~$f$ is a modular unit if and only if neither the constant nor the leading terms of~$\Phi(X, Y)$ depend on~$X$.
-In particular, for every modular unit~$f$ defined over~$\Qalg$, there is a finite set of prime numbers~$S$ such that every singular modulus of~$f$ is an $S$\nobreakdash-unit. \end{coro}
+\begin{coro} Let~$f$ and~$\Phi$ be as in Proposition~\ref{p:omitted-and-cuspidal}.
+If we consider~$\Phi(X, Y)$ as a polynomial in~$Y$ with coefficients in~$\C[X]$, then the following properties hold. \begin{enumerate} \item The modular function~$f$ is holomorphic if and only if the leading coefficient of~$\Phi(X, Y)$ does not depend on~$X$.
+In particular, for every holomorphic modular function~$f$ defined over~$\Qalg$, there is a finite set of prime numbers~$S$ such that every singular modulus of~$f$ is an $S$\nobreakdash-integer. \item The modular function~$f$ is a modular unit if and only if neither the constant nor the leading coefficients of~$\Phi(X, Y)$ depend on~$X$.
+In particular, for every modular unit~$f$ defined over~$\Qalg$, there is a finite set of prime numbers~$S$ such that every singular modulus of~$f$ is an $S$\nobreakdash-unit. \end{enumerate} \end{coro}